oracle-quickstart/oci-hpc/README.md

 This allows users to reconfigure nodes (Ansible tasks) of the cluster.

-If you would like to do a slurm config update on all nodes of the cluster.
+If you would like to do a **slurm config update ONLY** on all nodes of the cluster.

 ```
-python3  playbooks/resize.py.aug15 reconfigure --slurm_only_update true
+python3  playbooks/resize.py reconfigure --slurm_only_update true
 ```

 Full reconfiguration of all nodes of the cluster.
-This runs the same steps, which are ran when a new cluster is created.
+This will run the same steps, which are ran when a new cluster is created.
 If you manually updated configs which are created/updated as part of cluster configuration, then this command will overwrite your manual changes.

 ```
-python3 playbooks/resize.py.aug15 reconfigure
+python3 playbooks/resize.py reconfigure
 ```

-If you would like to fully reconfigure ONLY a specific node/nodes.
+If you would like to fully reconfigure ONLY a specific node/nodes (space seperated).

 ```
- python3  playbooks/resize.py.aug15  reconfigure [--nodes NODES [NODES ...]]
+ python3  playbooks/resize.py  reconfigure [--nodes NODES [NODES ...]]
- Example:  python3  resize.py.aug15 reconfigure --nodes inst-gsezk-topical-goblin inst-jvpps-topical-goblin inst-ytuqj-topical-goblin
+ Example:  python3  resize.py reconfigure --nodes inst-gsezk-topical-goblin inst-jvpps-topical-goblin
 ```